China tries to limit economic blow of Shanghai shutdown

 Last year, a one-month slowdown at another major port, Yantian in Shenzhen, caused a backlog of thousands of shipping containers and sent shockwaves through global supply chains.

-In Shanghai, truck drivers delivering goods were required to show a negative virus test within the past 48 hours and an electronic “handover slip.”
-But deliveries continued.

-The shudders in markets seen earlier in the week might be an exaggerated “knee jerk reaction” that doesn’t reflect the “true reality of the situation,” but investors already were uneasy about China and the global economy, said Michael Every of Rabobank.
+The shudders in financial markets might be an exaggerated “knee jerk reaction” that doesn’t reflect the “true reality of the situation,” but investors already were uneasy about China and the global economy, said Michael Every of Rabobank.

 “We have a whole mountain of problems to worry about, and this is just one foothill among many,” said Every.
 “If that’s all it is, a COVID lockdown, it’s not difficult to look in recent history books and see how it plays out.
 But this interfaces with a lot of other issues.”